-The Simulation Center at UNT Health Science Center has a Standardized Patient Program which provides students with opportunities to develop their clinical skills.
+The Regional Simulation Center at HSC Fort Worth has a Standardized Participant Program that provides students with opportunities to develop their clinical skills.

-If you live in the Fort Worth/Dallas metropolitan area and have a flexible schedule, you could become a Standardized Patient.
-People who make the best SPs typically enjoy performing, are observant, are good listeners, have strong communication skills, and are reliable and punctual.
-For more information, please see the Frequently Asked Questions (FAQs) About Standardized Patients.
+Live in the Fort Worth/Dallas metropolitan area and have a flexible schedule?
+You could become a Standardized Participant.
+People who make the best SPs typically enjoy performing, are observant, good listeners, have strong communication skills, are reliable and punctual.

 If you are interested in becoming a Standardized Participant, contact the HSC Regional Simulation Center at 817-735-2315 or fill out our inquiry form online.